 );

-2) INSERT INTO: This command adds a new record (row) to the table
+2) INSERT INTO: This command is used to insert a new record into the table.

 INSERT INTO Customers (CustomerID, Name, Email, JoinDate)